ktmeaton/plague-phylogeography/narratives/DHSI2020Local.md

 #### My rewarding experiences working with digital exhibits tend to encompass three features.

 #### 1. Many exhibit platforms can also serve as a tool for exploratory data analysis.
-Evoking the sensation of a [Playgound of Ideas](http://localhost:4000/narratives/DHSI2020Local?n=3) means feeling free to purse your research question, and to discover unexpected ones along the way.
+Evoking the sensation of a [Playground of Ideas](http://localhost:4000/narratives/DHSI2020Local?n=3) means feeling free to purse your research question, and to discover unexpected ones along the way.

 #### 2. Having to distill each page down to basic takeaways with supporting literature/multimedia, can get you out of tunnel vision and incorporate more [Interdisciplinary Perspectives](http://localhost:4000/narratives/DHSI2020Local?n=5).